CAT 2019: Effective Time Management tips to score high

-One of the challenging modification brought in CAT exam was the introduction of sectional time limit that was introduced last year.
+One of the challenging modification brought in CAT exam was the introduction of sectional time limit that makes CAT exam more difficult from other MBA Entrances.
 While many MBA aspirants have welcomed the move, there are others who feel that this modification will hamper their chances of getting into a good B-school.

-Here are a few points that CAT aspirants must remember before appearing for CAT 2018:
+Here are a few points that CAT aspirants must remember before appearing for CAT Exam:

 3. If we consider basic math in this scenario then an aspirant gets roughly about 2 minutes to solve each question.
 This might pose as a challenge for the students and also enhance the difficulty level of the CAT exam.